Ramaxicon and Ixco

 - Yulitat (yoo-lee-tad) (December) 25 days

-- Beginning and end of Surface Night: 21 Yuli – 19 Jixak
+- Beginning & End of Surface Night: 21 Yuli – 19 Jixak

 Ramaxicon’s lithosphere is divided into several migrating tectonic plates.
 These plates move across the surface over periods of many millions of years.
 Ramaxicon’s interior remains active with a solid iron inner core, a liquid outer core that generates the magnetic field, and a convecting mantle that drives plate tectonics.
 85% of the planet’s surface is covered with water; her continents and islands hold many lakes and other sources of water that contribute to the hydrosphere.
 The southern polar region is mostly covered with ice.
 The prime ice-sheet over the southern polar continent experienced little melt during initial planetary warming that followed and impact event in the 21st century.
 The volcanic winter of the Dark Years allowed the polar ice to retain its thickness in the east, while western glaciers and ice-sheets melted over time.